wragge/dfat-documents-web/_volumes/volume-23-the-negotiation-of-the-australia-new-zealand-closer-economic-relations-trade-agreement-1983/30-memorandum-from-webb-to-department-of-foreign-affairs.md

 ---
+doc_date: '1979-10-11'
+doc_num: 30
+doc_order: 30
+naa_refs:
+- naa_barcode: 1509869
+  naa_control_symbol: 370/1/19/18 PART 8
+  naa_series: A1838
+  reference: '[NAA: A1838, 37011/19118, viii]'
-title: "30 Memorandum from Webb to Department of Foreign Affairs"
+title: Memorandum from Webb to Department of Foreign Affairs
-volume: "Volume 23: The Negotiation of the Australia New Zealand Closer Economic Relations Trade Agreement 1983"
+vol_full_title: 'Volume 23: The Negotiation of the Australia New Zealand Closer Economic Relations Trade Agreement, 1983'
-doc_id: 8900
 vol_id: 23
-doc_date: 1979-10-11
+vol_title: 'Volume 23: The Negotiation of the Australia New Zealand Closer Economic Relations Trade Agreement 1983'
 ---

-# 30 Memorandum from Webb to Department of Foreign Affairs

 Wellington, 11 October 1979